Saniya Atalatti

 Research Focus

-Intention–Action Alignment in Adolescent Social Media Use
+Intention–Action Alignment in Adolescent AI Use

 01